andrewsommerlot/Carnd-Behavioral-Cloning/README.md

 * Drive backwards down the track as well as forwards
 * Record repeat instances of navigating curves, begining at different locations in the lane

 Following these guidelines, I collected 13,701 images from track 1 only in the simulator.
+In the below example shows a typical image colleced.

+![Raw Collected Image][image26]

 #### 2. Data Preprocessing
 After collecting data, I applied 3 major preprocessing operations to resulting images: